-Commenting on the latest public sector finance figures from the ONS out today, Yael Selfin, Chief Economist at KPMG in the UK, said:
+Commenting on the latest public sector finance figures from the ONS, Yael Selfin, chief economist at KPMG in the UK, said:

 Notes to editor:

 Gill Carson, KPMG Corporate Communications

 Tel: +44 (0) 207 694 8773